 Why you can trust Tom's Guide Our writers and editors spend hours analyzing and reviewing products, services, and apps to help find what's best for you.
 Find out more about how we test, analyze, and rate.

 Bandzoogle: the top website builder for musicians

 Bandzoogle is a top website builder for musicians due to its specialized features catering to musicians.
 It offers dozens of preset templates that can be easily replaced without losing any content, and third-party apps and social media platforms can be seamlessly integrated.

 The best website builders for musicians of 2023 in full

 As its name reveals, Bandzoogle is specifically designed for musicians, an advantage that ensures it sneaks ahead of more generalist competitors as the best website builder for musicians.

 Created in 2003 by Canadian founder Chris Vinson, after he was inspired by the experience of creating his own band website, Bandzoogle boasts a musical heritage that is reflected in the dozens of musician-led features on offer.

-Users need no coding knowledge in choosing from dozens of preset templates, which can be easily replaced one for another without losing content.
-Third-party apps, social platforms, and services including YouTube, Twitter, Soundcloud and PayPal can be seamlessly integrated, while the platform also boasts a range of ecommerce functions.
+Users need no coding knowledge in choosing from dozens of preset templates, which can be easily replaced without losing content.
+Third-party apps, social platforms, and services including YouTube, Twitter, Soundcloud, and PayPal can be seamlessly integrated, while the platform also boasts a range of ecommerce functions.

 Servicing 200 million users in 190 countries, Wix is a website-building titan.
 It’s therefore no surprise to see it top our rundown of the best website builders.
 Although it's just pipped to the post in this round-up—mainly due to the edge Bandzoogle enjoys in being designed by musicians—there’s no doubt that Wix has a much broader scope of preset designs to choose from.